Explainer

 Explainer Diet Health

-Today, Veganuary is also a non-profit organization that works throughout the year with individuals and businesses “to move to a plant-based diet as a way of protecting the environment, preventing animal suffering, and improving the health of millions of people,” according to its website.
+As an organization, Veganuary has also developed into a non-profit, working throughout the year with individuals and businesses “to move to a plant-based diet as a way of protecting the environment, preventing animal suffering and improving the health of millions of people,” according to its website.
 The group offers resources, recipes and tips, and raises awareness about animal agriculture, sustainability and the impact of our food choices on the planet.
+It also works with companies and institutions to implement Veganuary on a greater scale.

 Why Is Veganuary in January?

-After the indulgences of the holiday season, January is often considered a time to start fresh, embrace healthier habits and detox the body and mind.
-Thus the New Year is known as a time for resolutions: to do and be better by setting goals like eating well and taking care of ourselves, others and the planet.
-January is also considered a time for new beginnings, making it an opportune time to try something novel, including a vegan lifestyle.
-As a 31-day challenge, Veganuary hopes to quell the overwhelm participants may have about committing to going vegan long-term, offering the option to simply give it a try for the month ( with the hope it will stick).
+After the indulgences of the holiday season, January is often considered a time to start fresh, embrace healthier habits, make New Year’s resolutions and re-center the body and mind.
+January is also considered a time for new beginnings and doing good for the world around us, making it a fitting time to take on a diet with both health and environmental benefits, as well as less animal suffering.
+As a 31-day challenge, Veganuary hopes to be part of the New Year’s resolution season while also quelling any overwhelm participants may have about committing to going vegan long-term.
+By offering the option to simply give it a go for the month. there is hope it will stick or at least make people more adept at incorporating plant-based eating into their diets.

-As a month-long challenge, this means opting out of consuming any products of animal origin, including meat, dairy, eggs and honey throughout January.
-For some Veganuary participants, this may also mean using only cruelty-free home and beauty products, not purchasing any clothing or other items made with animal-based textiles such as leather, wool, down, fur or silk, and not visiting any animal-exploiting businesses such as zoos, aquariums, circuses, etc.
+As a month-long challenge, total veganism would mean opting out of consuming any products of animal origin — including meat, dairy, eggs and honey — throughout January.
+For some Veganuary participants, this may also mean using only cruelty-free home and beauty products, not purchasing clothing or other items made with animal-based textiles, such as leather, wool, down, fur or silk, and not visiting animal-exploiting businesses such as zoos, marine parks and circuses, among others.

 What Is the Impact of Veganuary?

-In 2020, University of Oxford environmental researcher Joseph Poore estimated that thanks to the 350,000 people who participated in Veganuary that year, global carbon emissions would have been cut by about 45,000 tons.
+In 2020, University of Oxford environmental researcher Joseph Poore estimated that thanks to the 350,000 people who participated in Veganuary that year, global carbon emissions were cut by about 45,000 tons.
 This is equivalent to removing nearly 8,600 cars from the road for a year.
-At the individual level, according to thevegancalculator.com, going vegan for one month can save approximately 33,000 gallons of water, 1,200 pounds of grain, 900 square feet of forest, 600 pounds of CO2 and 30 animal lives.
+At the individual level, going vegan for one month can save approximately 33,000 gallons of water, 1,200 pounds of grain, 900 square feet of forest, 600 pounds of CO2 and 30 animal lives.
+Multiply that by the number of unofficial Veganuary participants, which Hungate puts at 25 million for 2024, and you have a significant impact.
+Huntgate says 2024 participation was measured through “several You Gov services in nine of our core countries, and that established a percentage of people who reported trying vegan during Veganuary in 2024.”

 How To Take Part in Veganuary

-While officially signing up for the challenge with Veganuary.com isn’t required, doing so allows participants to partake of a variety of resources for free, including a “celebrity cookbook, meal plans, nutrition guides, recipes and lots more,” according to the website.
-But for those wanting to go at it on their own, there is also an abundance of online information available for how to veganize your favorite meals, how to swap out animal products for plant-based ones in familiar dishes and how to get enough essential nutrients throughout the month and beyond.
+While officially signing up for the challenge on the Veganuary website isn’t required, doing so allows participants to partake of a variety of resources for free, including a “celebrity cookbook, meal plans, nutrition guides, recipes and lots more,” according to the website.
+But for those wanting to go at it on their own, there is also an abundance of online information available for how to veganize your favorite meals, how to swap out animal products for plant-based ones and how to get enough essential nutrients throughout the month, and beyond.

 The Bottom Line

-Veganuary is considered a user-friendly way to introduce veganism to those who may not otherwise try to drop all animal products from their diet in the long-term.
-While the success of the challenge is difficult to measure, the Veganuary organization has had some notable wins — including helping the author of this story go vegan — particularly with guiding businesses toward reducing or eliminating animal product consumption among staff.
+The growing popularity of Veganuary highlights the tension between the entrenched culture of animal agriculture and the growing urgency of addressing climate change, public health crises and animal welfare.
+The month-long challenge is considered a user-friendly way to introduce veganism to those who may not otherwise try to drop all animal products from their diet in the long-term.
+While the exact success of the challenge is difficult to measure, the Veganuary organization has had some notable wins (including helping the author of this story go vegan).

 Support Us